mapbender/mapbender-documentation/en/book/installation.rst

 Creating the database schema
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-Symfony2 will create the database schema for you, if you ask nicely:
+Symfony2 will create the database schema for you:

 .. code-block:: yaml